Endogenizing the Cost Parameter in Cournot Oligopoly: Why the supplier may charge a high price

-It is well known that markets with incomplete information may be inefficient in equilibrium in the sense that trades that would be beneficial for all players may not occur under Bayesian Nash equilibrium, eg. see \citet{My83}.
-In this section, we discuss the inefficiency exhibited by the Bayesian Nash equilibrium we derived for the incomplete information case of our chain.
-By inefficiency we mean that, under equilibrium, there exist values of $\alpha$ for which a transaction would have occurred in the complete information case but will not occur in the incomplete information case.
-Inefficiency {\em should not} be interpreted as a comparison between the actual payments of market participants in the complete and in the incomplete information case for various realizations of $\alpha$.
-So, for the incomplete information case and for a particular distribution $F$ of $\alpha$, let $U$ be the event that a transaction would have occurred under equilibrium, if we had been in the complete information case, and let $V$ be the event that a transaction does not occur in the incomplete information case under equilibrium.
+For the incomplete information case and for a particular distribution $F$ of $\alpha$, let $U$ be the event that a transaction would have occurred under equilibrium if we had been in the complete information case, and let $V$ be the event that a transaction does not occur in the incomplete information case under equilibrium.
 Our aim is to measure the inefficiency of our market by studying $P\(V \cap U\)$ and $P\(V \mid U\)$.
-By Proposition \ref{prop3.3}, a transaction will take place under equilibrium if and only if
+By \Cref{prop3.3}, a transaction will take place under equilibrium if and only if